 Your knee is one of the strongest joints in your body as it must take your whole body’s weight when you move.
 The knee joint is a “hinge” joint, meaning it mostly bends back and forth in one direction.
-Your knee muscles are powerful muscles in your thigh that must move your knee back and forth, allowing you to move, run, and jump.
-To stay in position and absorb the impact of walking and running it contains cartilage, ligaments, and tendons.
+Your knee muscles are powerful muscles in your thigh that must move your knee back and forth.

-The knee is often damaged during sports injuries, as the high impact of direct force to the knee or awkward twists can sprain and tear the knee’s ligaments and cartilage.
+The knee is often damaged during sports, when the knee suffers direct force or awkward twists.
+These forces can sprain and tear the knee’s ligaments and cartilage.
 The knee is also susceptible to wear and tear as you age, so knee arthritis is common.

 Your knee joint includes four bones:

 - The femur (thigh bone) is the long bone that connects your hip to your knee.

 - The patella (kneecap) is the small bone that sits in front of your knee joint, covering and protecting it.

 - The tibia (shin bone) is the main bone in your lower leg, connecting your knee to your ankle.

 - The fibula (outer shin bone) is the other bone in your lower leg, placed to the side of your tibia.

 Your knee joint has two types of cartilage – the articular cartilage and the menisci.
 Cartilage is the tough elastic tissue that helps your joints move better.
 It absorbs shock and allows bones to move against each other without friction.

 Your knee’s articular cartilage, also known as chondral cartilage, lines the surface of all your knee bones.
 This protects them from wear and tear as the knee joint moves.
 In knee osteoarthritis, your knee cartilage wears down.
 This causes more friction in the bones, leading to knee pain and stiffness.